vinodkd/guts/book/01_size.md

 Question 3: Is a class a statement?
 What about functions?
 ---------------------------------------------------------
-At first sight, this question seems trivially answerable: line 1 in Program 1 is the only "working" statement, so the others shouldnt carry any weight.
+At first sight, this question seems trivially answerable: line 1 in Program 1 is the only "working" statement, so the others shouldnt have much importance.
 However, it becomes really interesting when contrasted with other languages that do not need such containers as a class and its predetermined `main` function.
 The same hello world in ruby (or Python), for example, would be:

 		# program 4
-		println "Hello World"	#SLOC:1, Size: ?
+		print "Hello World", "\n"	#SLOC:1, Size: ?

 > Note: Yes, I know that this is possible because of "Platform affordances" and that behind the scenes are some intelligent defaults.
 I also realize that this is not the same as Java's `System.out`.
 We'll deal with this "tip of the iceberg"-ness later.